-The Legend August Giesen
+The Legend Learn more about the life of August Giesen

-With his sense of fun, smart suits, love of steak tartare and passion for Mosel – the dry German Riesling that was his favourite wine – August Giesen was a legend.
+With his sense of fun, smart suits, love of steak tartare and passion for Mosel (the dry German Riesling that was his favourite wine), August Giesen was a legend.

-His story begins in 1888 when a boy named August (Aw-goost) Herbert Giesen was born in the town of Wuppertal, Germany.
-Little did his parents know, this boy, one of nine children was destined for adventure.
+His story begins in 1888, when a boy named August (Aw-goost) Herbert Giesen was born in the town of Wuppertal, Germany.
+Little did his parents know, this boy – one of nine children – was destined for adventure.

 In 1902 at 14 years of age, August left school for a trade apprenticeship at Wuppertal Emperor’s Court Hotel, one of the city’s leading establishments.
 Enjoying a little fun along the way, August completed his apprenticeship and embarked on summer seasons, jaunting around the hotspots of Europe as a waiter and sommelier.

-Eventually the new world and adventures called, and August sailed for New York in 1909.
+Eventually the New World and adventures called, and August sailed for New York in 1909.
 Initially he worked in the textile industry, but this didn’t suit his adventurous spirit and soon he was a sommelier for a German Club.